Responses to Frequently Asked Questions and Pro-Pornography Arguments

 -- No. Censoring or banning pornography would not address the underlying cause of the problem, which is the demand for pornography that is mostly created by men and boys.
 If there were no demand there would be no use of pornography, no supply, and therefore the damage that occurs in society as a result of pornography, whether to users or others, or to those involved in the industry itself, would not exist.

-The goal of AntiPornography.org (and the related projects of the AntiPornographyBlog YouTube channel, The Anti-Pornography Activist Blog, and Anti-Porn Blogger MySpace site), is to reduce the demand for pornography and ultimately the supply of it through education of the general public about pornography, and most specifically consumers of pornography and participants.
+The goal of AntiPornography.org (and all of our related projects and social networking sites, such as our AntiPornographyOrg YouTube channel), is to reduce the demand for pornography and ultimately the supply of it through education of the general public about pornography, and most specifically consumers of pornography and participants.

 B) FAIR AND REASONABLE REGULATION: